jean3P/GPT_AITIS/docs/results/methodology.md

 **Note:** The "cleanup" refers to a post-processing script that normalizes the extracted justification and payment text from the model outputs to better match the formatting of the original PDF text.
 This cleaning process removes extra whitespace, standardizes punctuation, and aligns formatting differences between the model's quoted text and the source document.

-!!! info "Observation"
+> **ℹ️ Observation**
-    Policy 18 consistently shows higher IoU scores compared to Policy 20, suggesting it may have clearer or more structured content that's easier for the system to process.
+> Policy 18 consistently shows higher IoU scores compared to Policy 20, suggesting it may have clearer or more structured content that's easier for the system to process.
 The minimal difference between cleaned and uncleaned scores indicates that the model is already extracting text that closely matches the original PDF format.

 ## Model Comparison: Phi-4 vs Qwen3-235b